ChaosLime/CST438_Project_Flight_Service/README.md

 >Returned 404 status.

 **TO BOOK A FLIGHT**

->Requires **two** seatInfo.id from the previous API call.Meaning, you will have to search for flights total of **two** times for a round trip.
+Requires **two** seatInfo.id from the previous API call.Meaning, you will have to search for flights total of **two** times for a round trip.
 Program only handles round trip at this time.
 One for departure to destination, and one from destination back to origin.
+When these two ID's are provided into the API, a singular value will be returned.
+This is your BookingID.
+Store this with your user as you will need this for all things related to the booking.

 Local:
 > localhost:8080/api/SeatID1/**512**/SeatID2/**647**